jes/hardbin/README.md

 A writable public gateway will work fine for viewing and publishing, but you're still trusting the public gateway not to insert malicious code.

-Using the writable public gateway at [hardbin.com](https://hardbin.com/) presents largely the same trust model as other encrypted pastebin services.

 ## How it works